coockoo/knowledgebase/programming/README.md

 With each new line of code there is added maintenance burden for the years to come.

+Try to keep [complexity demon][grugcomp] at bay.
+By introducing new feature, new behaviour, it adds some amount of complexity to the system (codebase, product, mental understanding).
+And moreover, this complexity starts to interact with other complexities that were shipped earlier.
+And it can accelerate by the growth of factorial, as N + 1 feature needs to be in harmony with N features, N + 2 with N + 1 and so on.

+By making concious decision to remove something once in a while, developer make sure that the next new thing gets more attention.
+It allows focusing more on building a thing, and not “how this thing will interact with other things”.
+Everyone understands how things work, as there is only a number of things to keep track of.

 ## Books

 - [Data-Oriented Design](./data-oriented-design.md)